ehunck/webserial-json/README.md

 Tests are automatically run for pushes and pull requests using GitHub Actions.

 The content of `public/` is also deployed to GitHub Pages via the `Deploy GitHub Pages` workflow whenever changes are pushed to `main` or the workflow is manually run.
+You can view the site at <https://ehunck.github.io/webserial-json/>.